North Las Vegas, Nevada

 Brand New Homes In North Las Vegas

 New Construction Homes in NLV are being built by about a dozen builders in over 150 different subdivisions.
-North Las Vegas is the only area with larger undeveloped parcels.
+North Las Vegas is the only area with larger undeveloped parcels and every new home builder in the valley is waiting for BLM to release more land.

 There will be buildable land to develop in North Las Vegas for years to come.
 Only 50% of the city’s acreage has been built on.
 Because land prices are able to stay relatively reasonable, this has allowed builders to keep prices down.